LastLeaf/node-fastcgi-client/README.md

 A FastCGI client implementation in Node.js, mainly designed for cummunication with PHP.

+# Development Status

+Developing.
+Would be stable soon.

 # API

 `npm install node-fastcgi-client`.
 Use `require('node-fastcgi-client')` to get a `fastcgiConnector`.